-It is very easy to come to an understanding with ENTP.
-They enjoy spending time with other people, especially if there is an opportunity to talk or argue about something, interested them.
-ENTPs are very calm.
-However, they can sometimes lose their close relationships, being immersed in their own ideas or plans.
+It is very easy to come to an understanding with ENTPs.
+They enjoy spending time with other people, especially if there is an opportunity to talk or debate about something that interests them.
+ENTPs are great interlocutors, enjoying both engaging other people in debates and interacting with others.

 They constantly learn new information and ideas, quickly evaluating and making judgments.
 ENTPs are very curious and focus on understanding the world around them, rapidly grasping new concepts.

 They can start projects and never finish them, focusing on the big picture instead of current needs.
 They are more future-focused than present-focused.

 One common myth about ENTPs is that they enjoy arguing for the sake of argument.
 While they may want to play devil's advocate from time to time, they enjoy debates as a way to explore the issue, study what others believe, and help others see the other side of the story.